naturepoems/naturepoems/quotes/Haikai no Renga Tradition/Matsuo Bashō/index.md

 ---
 layout: author
 title: Matsuo Bashō
-description: "Considered the master of Haiku, Bashō was a 17th-century Japanese poet whose works often celebrated nature, encapsulating deep emotional insights within the simplicity of everyday life."
+description: "Matsuo Bashō (1644-1694) was a Japanese poet regarded as the master of haiku and an important figure in the Haikai no Renga tradition.
+His works are characterized by their simplicity and profound observation of nature."
 subject: "Haikai no Renga Tradition"
 parent: Haikai no Renga Tradition
 permalink: /Haikai no Renga Tradition/Matsuo Bashō/